-Finally, feel the walkway with pavers of your choice.
+Feel the walkway with pavers of your choice.
 You can use concrete pavers or even natural stones.
 You may need to add a base for them made of finer gravel.
-Sand isn’t ideal as it will sink and make your walkway uneven.
+Sand will sink and make your walkway uneven.

-Also called Nassella, desert thread grass is a perfect substitute for regular grass.
+Also called Nassella, desert thread grass is a substitute for real grass.
 It is dry and wiry but can cover a lot of ground.
 It can grow upwards of two feet or higher might not be right for your front yard, but would look better in your back yard.

-The ghost plant is an attractive succulent with a unique shape.
-They are easy to take care of and can be placed both indoors or outdoors.
-They are perfect for using along walkways or near windows where you want the eye drawn.
+The ghost plant is a succulent with a unique shape.
+They require very little maintenance and will work both indoors, or outdoors.
+With yard design they are good for walkways or near windows where you want the eye drawn.
 If you want to defy gravity, let the ghost plant work its magic.

-The elephant tree gets its name from the fact that it can store water in its trunk just like an elephant can.
-If you’re looking for a large desert tree, there’s hardly a better option.
-They can grow up to ten feet, which is perfect for small to medium-sized yards.
+The elephant tree gets its name from the fact that it can store water in its trunk just like an elephant.
+If you want large desert trees instead of shrubs, this might be the best option.
+The trees can grow up to ten feet, and are ideal for small to medium-sized yards.

-Not only are prickly pears a great-looking desert plant but they are also edible.
-They taste like earthy berries and can be prepared in a variety of ways.
-During certain times of the year, they are only green, but they do often sprout redbuds.
+Not only are prickly pears a great-looking desert plant but they’re also edible.
+They taste like berries.
+During certain periods, the plant is green, but will later sprout redbuds.

 Organ Pipe Cactus

-There are many options for large cacti, but the organ pipe cactus is one of the most popular.
-They grow in a way that pleases those looking for symmetry and those looking for a more eccentric design.
+The organ pipe cactus is popular.
+It grows in a way that pleases those looking for symmetry and eccentricity.

-Finally, some color!
 Bright colors are sparse in the desert landscape but make great accent pieces.
-When you find desert flowers that grow bright and plentiful in the desert, you’ve found a gem.
-The desert marigold grows bright and beautiful and loves the sun.
+When you find desert flowers that grow bright and plentiful, you’ve found a few gems.

-The desert palm is even a popular indoor plant. gives you that taste of the tropics in the desert.
-It looks just like any other type of palm tree but doesn’t need the moisture that they do in order to survive.
-It’s a must if you want a tropical flair in your yard.
+The desert palm is a popular indoor plant that gives you a taste of the desert tropics.
+It looks like a regular palm tree but doesn’t require the same moisture to survive.
+It’s a must if you want tropical flair in your yard.

-The winecup flower offers a dark color uncommon in desert landscapes.
-The flowers are a purplish color that can add a lot of vibrancy to an otherwise bland yard.
-They are perfect for window flower pots.
+The winecup flower offer a dark color uncommon in desert landscapes.
+The delicate plants produce purple flowers that beauty to a bland front yard.

-Now it’s time to add the finishing touches that really make your desert landscape yours.
-These are all up to personal preference and are simply here for inspiration.
+It’s time to add the finishing touches that make your desert landscape yours.
+They are your personal choice and will create more inspiration for your desert landscaping ideas.

 Find Your Culture

-If you want American-influenced desert landscapes, then animal skulls are a great addition.
-They don’t even have to be real, you can buy fake animal skulls online that look real but are cruelty-free.
+If you want a US or China desert landscape, then animal skulls are a great addition.
+They don’t need to be real, but you can buy fake animal skulls online.

 Paint Your House

-If you have a dim-colored yard, then painting your house a bright color can be all you need.
-The New Mexican culture offers a lot of inspiration for brightly colored houses.
-Dark blues, reds, and yellows are quite common.
+If you have a dim-colored yard, then painting your house a bright color will eye-catching.
+The New Mexican culture offers inspiration for brightly colored houses.
+Dark blues, reds, and green colors are common.

-Another way to add color is to add something tiled.
-This can be a walkway, a bench, or even accent pieces around the door.
-This is the perfect way to add great color accents to your yard while maintaining a desert look.
+Another way to add color is to add tiles.
+It can be a walkway, a bench, or even accent pieces around the door.
+This is the best way to add great color accents like green to your yard while maintaining a desert look.

-If you want art that is safe to add to a desert landscape, consider steel art.
+If you want art that is safe to add to a desert landscape, consider steel.
 You can get animal cutouts or even those from local tales and legends.
-Or, get one custom-made for your yard by contacting a welder.
+Use one custom-made for your yard by contacting a welder.